vifetch/alpine-linux-kindle/README.md

 # Alpine Linux on Kindle
-A project to bring modern Alpine Linux 32-bit to Kindle devices (running armhf/armv7), currently including Alpine v3.22
+A project to bring modern Alpine Linux 32-bit to Kindle devices (with a focus on compatibility for the Paperwhite 5, but many others may work) with support for the latest branch

 # Screenshots (WIP)